spotinst/help/src/docs/ocean/cluster-overview-tab.md

 #### Revert to Lower Cost

-Ocean Autoscaler searches for nodes with underutilized compute resources that cannot be scaled down from the cluster's set of nodes and reverts these nodes to lower cost nodes.
+Ocean Autoscaler searches for nodes with underutilized compute resources that cannot be scaled down from the cluster's set of nodes and reverts these nodes to lower-cost nodes.

 The Revert to Lower Cost widget shows the number of events for which a node was reverted to a lower-cost node in the selected time range.
 For more information, see [Revert to Lower Cost Node](https://docs.spot.io/ocean/features/revert-to-lower-cost-node?id=revert-to-lower-cost-node).

-By tracking these events on the Autoscaling Activity panel, you can see when and how often your cluster is optimizing for cost savings.
+Tracking these events on the Autoscaling Activity panel lets you see when and how often your cluster is optimizing for cost savings.

 #### Autohealing